-When unloading at the school you should follow these procedures:

-Perform a safe stop at designated unloading areas as described Secure the bus by:
+When unloading at the school you should follow these procedures: Perform a safe stop at designated unloading areas.
+Secure the bus by:

-- Turning off the ignition switch. - Removing key if leaving driver's compartment. - Have the students remain seated until told to exit.

-- Position yourself to supervise unloading as required by your School District requirements.

-- Have students exit in orderly fashion.

-- Observe students as they step from bus to see that all move promptly away from the unloading area.

-- Walk through the bus and check for hiding/sleeping students and items left by students.

-- Check all mirrors.
-Make certain no students are returning to the bus.
-If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.
+- Turning off the ignition switch. - Removing key if leaving driver's compartment. - Have the students remain seated until told to exit. - Position yourself to supervise unloading as required by your School District requirements. - Have students exit in orderly fashion. - Observe students as they step from bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/sleeping students and items left by students. - Check all mirrors. - Make certain no students are returning to the bus. - If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.

 When all students are accounted for, prepare to leave by:

 - Closing the door.

 - Fastening safety belt.

 - Starting engine.

 - Engaging the transmission.

 - Releasing the parking brake.

 - Turning off alternating flashing red lights.

 - Checking all mirrors again.

 - Allowing congested traffic to disperse.

 - When it is safe, pull away from the unloading area.

-- When all students are accounted for, prepare to leave by:

-- 2 Closing the door, which would cancel the red lights of the 8-way warning light system, if activated.

-- Pastening the driver safety belt.

-- Starting the engine.

-- Engaging the transmission.

-- Releasing the parking brake.

-- Turning on the left turn signal.

-- Checking all the mirrors again.

-- 2Allowing congested traffic to disperse.